EXOTIC SILICON

 As the year draws to a close, we're busy doing our annual data archiving and expect you are too.

-Except that judging by the amount of feedback we've had since Crystal published her article back in September about using optical discs on OpenBSD systems, it seems like a lot of you don't have a propper backup strategy in place at all!
+Except that judging by the amount of feedback we've had since Crystal published her article back in September about using optical discs on OpenBSD systems, it seems like a lot of you don't have a proper backup strategy in place at all!

 Since we've been asked repeatedly for a practical guide to actual backup strategies rather then just writing the discs, we've cut short Jay's winter leave and asked him to produce an overview of the policies we use ourselves and how they can be applied more generally.
 Enjoy!